connervieira/Assassin/DOCUMENTATION.md

     - To use the drone alerting features of Assassin, `aircrack-ng` will need to be installed.
 AirCrack should come packaged with `airomon-ng` and `airodump-ng`.
     - You can install AirCrack using this command on a Debian based Linux machine: `sudo apt-get install aircrack-ng`
     - If you don't plan on using Assassin's radio threat detection features, this step is optional.
-5. Optionally, install Bluez Tools (Recomended)
+5. Optionally, install Bluez Tools (Recommended)
     - Bluez Tools is required to manipulate and process Bluetooth data.
 If you don't install it, features that require Bluetooth will be disabled.
     - You can install Bluez Tools using this command on a Debian based Linux machine: `sudo apt-get install bluez-tools; pip3 install PyBluez`
         - If you encounter issues, you may need to downgrade 'setuptools' using the following command: `pip3 install setuptools==57.5.0`